paws-r/paws/paws.common/cran-comments.md

 There was 1 NOTE:

-* checking CRAN incoming feasibility ...
+> checking CRAN incoming feasibility ...
 NOTE

-Maintainer: ‘David Kretch <david.kretch@gmail.com>’
+  Maintainer: 'David Kretch <david.kretch@gmail.com>' Days since last update: 6

-New submission
+I apologize for submitting an update so soon after the first.
+We are making another package which needs the functionality we have added to this one.

 ## Downstream dependencies

 None.

-## Changes since last submission

-1. Added a link to https://aws.amazon.com in the description.